programmfabrik/coffeescript-ui/README.md

     <script src="node_modules/public/cui.min.js" type="text/javascript" charset="utf-8"></script>
     <script src="node_modules/public/cui.no-css.min.js" type="text/javascript" charset="utf-8"></script>

+### Usage with webpack

+It's recommended to use **webpack.ProvidePlugin** to avoid "require" in each file.
+Also it's easier if you want to change the version

+    plugins: [
+        ...
+        new webpack.ProvidePlugin({
+            'CUI': "coffeescript-ui/public/cui.js"
+        })
+        ...
+    ]

 ## Build

 The first step is to download all dependencies with *npm install*